Python is an object-oriented programming language. That means it provides features that support object-oriented programming (OOP).

 This tells us that the equation of the line joining the two points is “y = 2x + 3”.
 When will your method fail?

-Given four points that fall on the circumference of a circle, find the midpoint of the circle.
-When will you function fail?
+Given three points that fall on the circumference of a circle, find the center and radius of the circle.